LibertyGlobal/ReactLiberty/README.md

 React Liberty
 =============

-Connect, discover, be free to choose between WebGL / Canvas / PIXI / DOM and any other UI renderer
+Connect, discover, be free to choose between WebGL / Canvas (PIXI) / DOM or any other UI renderer
 ---------------------------------------------------------------------------------

 This is a React binding for Pixi which does not have React hacked and backed-in.
 Also supports https://github.com/facebook/css-layout for layouting.